OxfordML/MUBs_TraceEstimators/MUBs Setup/README.md

 # Installation instructions

-Open terminal
+Open terminal,
-CD into this directory
+CD into this directory,
-python setup.py install
+`python setup.py install'

 Uses only standard libraries in C++: